How Do Psychodynamic Theorists View Personality?

 The Role of Culture and Social Context

 While early psychodynamic theory emphasized the individual, contemporary scholars recognize the cultural embedding of personality.
-On the flip side, cultural scripts influence the expression of drives, the acceptability of defenses, and the meaning of unconscious material.
-Here's a good example: collectivist cultures may grow a superego that prioritizes group harmony over individual pleasure, affecting personality traits like conformity and interpersonal sensitivity.
+Cultural scripts influence the expression of drives, the acceptability of defenses, and the meaning of unconscious material.
+Take this case: collectivist cultures may support a superego that prioritizes group harmony over individual pleasure, affecting personality traits like conformity and interpersonal sensitivity.

 Clinical Implications